 $ scene2hdf my_demo.sim

-If a DIRSIG5 JSON simulation file (JSIM) is supplied, the corresponding scene file will be extracted from it:
+If a DIRSIG5 JSON simulation file (JSIM) is supplied, the corresponding scene files (there maybe more than one) will be extracted from it and compiled:

 $ scene2hdf my_demo.jsim